Versus

 My sister said Scrabble is the "real" word game and Boggle is "just a party trick."
 I said she only likes Scrabble because she memorized two-letter words from a cheat sheet.
 My dad told us both to shut up and play Monopoly.
 Nobody won that night.

 But the question stuck with me.
-Boggle vs Scrabble.
-It's the Coke vs Pepsi of word games, except both drinks are actually good and the argument is way more interesting.
-I've been playing both for over 20 years, and I have thoughts.
-Many of them.
+Boggle vs Scrabble — it's the Coke vs Pepsi of word games, except both drinks are actually good and the argument is way more interesting.
+I've been playing both for over 20 years, and they're fundamentally different games.
+Not different in the way "chess" and "checkers" are different.
+More like "chess" and "speed chess played during an earthquake" different.
+That gap is the whole story.

 Boggle showed up later, in 1972, created by Allan Turoff and published by Parker Brothers.
 It was the rebellious younger sibling.
 No board.
 No tiles to place carefully.
 Just a tray of dice you shake like you're angry at the alphabet, a three-minute timer, and pure chaos.
 While Scrabble players were carefully calculating triple-word scores, Boggle players were scribbling words at light speed and arguing about whether "QI" counts.